in-gain/auth0-ai-samples/authorization-for-rag/openai-fga-js/README.md

      relations
        define owner: [user]
        define viewer: [user, user:*]
-       define can_view: viewer or owner
-       define can_edit: owner

    ```

 2. Create a client: Navigate to _Settings_ and in the _Authorized Clients_ section click **+ Create Client** button.
 On the new page give your client a name and mark all three client permissions then click **Create**.